 Members of School Governing Boards are required by the Trust/ATB to have an enhanced disclosure.
 Legislative changes introduced by the Protection of Freedoms Act 2012 mean that disclosure applications for board members acting solely in their capacity as governors should not include a barred list check.
 However, the GDST/ATB advises that in most circumstances a barred list check should be requested within the DBS application, on the basis that given their role governing board members are likely to come into regular and unsupervised contact with children.
-From September 2019 new appointees should also have a prohibition from management check.

-Agency/ Supply staff
+Agency/Third Party/Supply staff

-These guidelines apply to staff offered for supply by and employment business, i.e. a supply (temping) agency.
 Supply staff could perform any function, not only teaching.
-Staff directly employed by the school to provide supply cover on a casual or zero-hours' basis must be treated as school staff for the purposes of safer recruitment checks.
+Staff directly employed by the school to provide supply cover must be treated as school staff.